ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextjs.md

 ## Introduction to Open AI REST API

 In this lab we will build a web version of the "[prompt engineering](/practicas/prompt-engineering)" app wich we built in the previous lab.
-For that we are going to follow the old
+For that we are going to follow the old OpenAI API quickstart tutorial for Node.js

 * OpenAI API [quickstart tutorial Node.js example](https://github.com/openai/openai-quickstart-node).
 * Or repo [ULL-MII-SYTWS/nextjs-solution](https://github.com/ULL-MII-SYTWS/nextjs-solution/)